claredoran97/bl-backend-interview/task_two/weatherChecker/README.md

 }
 Once Navigated into the project we can then use basic django to start up the App

+Make sure to also replace WEATHER_KEY in settings with your openWeather api key.
+I have provided mine as a sample

 ```bash
  python manage.py makemigrations weatherApp
  python manage.py migrate weatherApp